 The average doctor’s appointment in the U.S. lasts between 15 and 20 minutes.
 But doctors aren’t spending all that time examining or talking to patients: A recent study found that physicians spent 53 percent of time in the exam room directly engaging with patients and 37 percent filling out paperwork.

 While we can’t change doctors’ schedules, we can take measures to make sure our paper-gown minutes count.
 The first step to a productive visit is planning ahead.
 We asked experts what every patient should do, and know, before going to the doctor.
 Then we used their advice to create a pre-appointment checklist.
-Here are 12 tips to help you prepare for care, no matter why you’re there.
+Whether you’re heading in for a checkup, an I-feel-sick visit or a specialist consultation, these 12 tips can help you prepare for your care.

 1. Document your symptoms